 At Innoflow, we believe that everyone has talent, and we strive to help organisations see it.
-Your candidates are asked to solve a case (aka work samples) customised to your organisation and the exact position you’re hiring for.
+Your candidates are asked to solve a case (a.k.a. work samples) tailored to your organisation and the exact position you’re hiring for.
 Our software successfully removes all potential biases and lets you focus on one’s skills.
 How do we ensure that?

 - Fair chances: all candidates are presented with the same case.
 A fair chance at showing relevant skills.

 - Full anonymity: upon application, all your candidates need to provide is a case solution and their e-mail address.
-No names, no photos, no bias.
+No names, no photos, no age, no bias.

 - Fair evaluation: judges responsible for case evaluation must have pre-defined criteria they judge on.
 No place for favouritism.